jameshuynh/jameshuynh.github.io/_posts/2016-02-20-getting-started-with-webpack-reactjs.md

 excerpt_separator: <!-- more -->
 ---

 ReactJS is a library created by Facebook.
 It is getting hot and more and more popular recently.
-One of the great companion of ReactJS is Webpack, which is tremendously help to speed up and ease the coding of ReactJS.
+One of the great companion of ReactJS is Webpack, which can tremendously help to speed up and ease the coding of ReactJS.

 In this article, I would like to introduce how we can get started with the combination of Webpack and ReactJS.
-This would cover some basic setup and how we can start using to develop a web app straight away.
+This would cover some basic setup and how we can start using ReactJS to develop a web app straight away.

 <!-- more -->